 WLALA President & WLALA Foundation Member at Large

-As an undergraduate at Columbia University, Janet majored in African American Studies and played for the Women’s Basketball Team.
+At Columbia University, Janet played Division I basketball for the Columbia Women’s Basketball Team.
+Inspired by the Ethnic Studies movement at her school, she majored in African American Studies.
 She graduated from Columbia magna cum laude.
-At USC Gould School of Law, she served as the President of the Asian Pacific American Law Students Association, competed in the Hale Moot Court Honors Program, and worked with inmates in the Post-Conviction Justice Clinic.
+At USC Law School, she served as the President of the Asian Pacific American Law Students Association, competed in the Hale Moot Court Honors Program, and worked with inmates in the Post-Conviction Justice Clinic.

-Janet is a two-time IronWo man Finisher and has traveled to all seven continents, most recently to Antarctica.
+Janet is a three-time IronWoman Finisher.
+She has traveled to all seven continents, most recently to Antarctica.